 Harms was born in February of 1927.
 She was the valedictorian at St. John High School, graduated from Southwestern College and earned her post graduate degree from Scarritt College for Christian Workers.
 Most of her career was spent on the UMC Kansas West Conference staff.
 Harms was also an adjunct professor of Christian education at Kansas Wesleyan from 1986-1992.

 Mary Helen Hayman Endowed Scholarship

 Although she spent much of her life in North Carolina, Mary Helen Hayman ‘42 always considered Kansas to be home.
 Her Husband, Donald Hayman ‘40 was born and raised in Formosa, Kansas.
 Mary Helen was born in Neodesha, Kansas and went to high school in Salina.
-The Haymans both attended Kansas Wesleyan University and the University of Kansas.
-They then moved to North Carolina, where Donald earned his Ph.D. in Political Science from UNC Chapel Hill.
+The Haymans attended Kansas Wesleyan University and the University of Kansas.
+They later moved to North Carolina, where Donald earned his Ph.D. in political science from UNC Chapel Hill.
 He taught public administration at the UNC School of Government for 37 years.
 Mary Helen taught at a nearby junior high school before focusing on motherhood and community work.

 The Mary Helen Hayman Endowed Scholarship was established because of the love and appreciation Mary Helen has for her alma mater.

 Jones Boys Scholarship